cloudstarry/google-bbr/README.md

 ***

 # Remark
 Sometimes BBR is not be able to speed up, network speed may be slower than before, espcially China Mobile network.
-The reason is still researching.

 ***
 # Uninstall